 - Just under two thirds of students in Minnesota participate in enrichment activities (such as sports, arts, mentoring, religious activities, or community education) three times a week or more.
 When we look at the data by racial and ethnic group, half of Hispanic, American Indian and Asian students are highly engaged in these out-of-school time activities.
-For black, multiracial, and white students, participation is closer to two thirds.
+For students who are black, white, or of two or more races, participation is closer to two thirds.

 Today's children and youth are very different from the older generations in our state.
 Learn more about academic outcomes in our Education section.
 Outside of school, many teens work and/or volunteer.